elo-caylent/teletracking/teletracking/modules/network/terraform/modules/vpc/README.md

 * Russia has [illegally annexed Crimea in 2014](https://en.wikipedia.org/wiki/Annexation_of_Crimea_by_the_Russian_Federation) and [brought the war in Donbas](https://en.wikipedia.org/wiki/War_in_Donbas) followed by [full-scale invasion of Ukraine in 2022](https://en.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine).
 * Russia has brought sorrow and devastations to millions of Ukrainians, killed hundreds of innocent people, damaged thousands of buildings, and forced several million people to flee.
 * [Putin khuylo!](https://en.wikipedia.org/wiki/Putin_khuylo!)

+## TT EDIT
+This module is the genric aws terraform module with a bit of a twik to work for our requirment. becuse we had multiple private subnet, a few lines were added to this file to achieve the required result. line 1027, 1055 was added to the main to help retrive the subnet ids